marukatsutech/special_relativity/README.md

 Fig. 3-1

-Note that since there are two phases here, in order to distinguish them from here on, the phase of the frequency energy of light will be referred to as Light-phase, and the direction of Light-arrow will be referred to as Light-arrow-phase.
+Since there are two phases here, in order to distinguish them from here on, the phase of the frequency energy of light will be referred to as Light-phase, and the direction of Light-arrow will be referred to as Light-arrow-phase.
 Furthermore, in the above description, the phase rotation axis is described in a direction orthogonal to the Light-arrow to make it easier to explain the vibration (rotation) of photons using a plan view.
 However, the vibration of a photon is a transverse wave that changes orthogonally to the traveling direction of the photon, and vibrates (rotates) orthogonally to the light-arrow.
 Therefore, Light-arrow can be expressed as a rotation vector with the frequency (rotation speed) of light.
-A photon means that the phase (Light-arrow-phase) changes randomly so that the rotation vector draws a Light-shere.
+A photon means that the phase (Light-arrow-phase) changes randomly so that the rotation vector draws a Light-sphere.

+By the way, so far I have not explained how the lower hemisphere of the Light-sphere is projected into space.
+Regarding the Light-arrow oriented in the lower hemisphere, you may feel that there is no projection destination in the direction of the arrow (it is projected in the direction of negative time).
+This can be explained from the observer's position (coordinates) with respect to the light-sphere.
+When viewed from the observer's coordinates, the slope of the light-arrow (= position / time) indicates the speed.
+The slope of the Light-arrow in the third quadrant is space (minus) / time (minus) = velocity plus, and the Light-arrow is projected to the first quadrant side.
+The slope of the light arrow in the fourth quadrant is space (plus) / time (minus) = velocity minus, and the light arrow will be projected toward the second quadrant.

+Next, consider the interference of probability waves.
+If we assume that one photon is composed of multiple light-arrows and that the light-arrows interfere with each other, we can easily explain interference.
+However, the randomly scattered light-arrows need to come together at the moment they are observed, and the same problem as wave function collapse remains.
+Considering the  of wave function　collapse, it is easier to explain Light-arrow in one form.

+A case in which one object is observed to interfere is a case in which the objects move around at high speed.
+For example, let's put an ant in a box with grids and observe in which grid it can be found (assuming that this ant can move around at high speed).
+If ants do not have a preference for squares, such as preferring the corners of a box, the probability of finding an ant in any square is equal.
+Then, place food (sugar, etc.) and obstacles in some squares.
+This results in a bias in the frequency of the directions in which ants pass depending on the grid.

 ## 4. Reconsidering the fermion model from the perspective of probability
 ## 5. Relation between quantum interactions and the principle of the constancy of the speed of light